 There are many ways in which property related matters also have a family law dimension, most commonly when couples purchase property together.
-TSP Family solicitor, Shelley Cumbers explains.
+The Thompson Smith and Puxon Family and Divorce team explain.

 Generally, when a couple purchase a property in their joint names, their conveyancing lawyer should discuss with them what share of the property each is to own, particularly if one party is contributing more than the other to the purchase price.